BrandenStoberReal/Orobouros/README.md

 dotnet add package Orobouros
 ```

 On its own, Orobouros does nothing and needs modules to function.
-A list of publically available modules for download is listed [on the GitHub repository](https://github.com/BrandenStoberReal/Orobouros-Public-Modules).

 # Building
 If you insist on compiling this yourself, all you need is ``.NET 8 Core``.
 I would not recommend taking advantage of the tests, as they require specific configurations I use in debugging.